viivek46/dcos-docs-site/pages/services/prometheus/0.1.1-2.3.2/configuration/alerting-overview/index.md

  Alerting with Prometheus is divided into the following parts:

-  1. Set up and configure the Alertmanager
+  1. Set up and configure the AlwaysOn SQL

-  2. Configure Prometheus to talk to the Alertmanager
+  2. Enabling AlwaysOn SQL

-  3. Create alerting rules in Prometheus
+  3. Starting and stopping AlwaysOn SQL

-  4. Send notification to Slack, PagerDuty, or email
+  4. Checking the status of AlwaysOn SQL

 ## Set up and configure the AlwaysOn SQL